-In contrast, shelf, coastal, and inside waters host a more traditional plankton community in which large and small diatoms and dinoflagellates support a copepod-dominated grazing assemblage (Sambrotto and Lorenzen 1986, Cooney 1986) Here, the annual production cycle is characterized by well-defined spring (and sometimes fall) blooms of large diatom species (most larger than 50 microns) whose productivities are limited annually by the rapid utilization of dissolved inorganic nitrogen, phosphorus, and silicon in the euphotic zone (Eslinger et al 2001, Ward 1997) These blooms typically begin in late March and early April in response to a seasonal stabilization of the winter-conditioned deep mixed layer High rates of photosynthesis typically last only 4 to 6 weeks (Goering et al 1973) Strong periods of wind, tidal mixing, or both during the bloom can prolong these events by interrupting the conditions of light and stability needed to support plant growth When the phytoplankton bloom is prolonged in this way, its intensity is lessened, but considerably more organic matter is apparently directed into pelagic food webs, rather than sinking to feed seabed consumers (Eslinger et al 2001) Accelerated seasonal warming and freshening of the upper layers in May and June provide increasing stratification that eventually restricts the vertical flux of new nutrients and limits summer primary productivity to very low levels.
+In contrast, shelf, coastal, and inside waters host a more traditional plankton community in which large and small diatoms and dinoflagellates support a copepod-dominated grazing assemblage (Sambrotto and Lorenzen 1986, Cooney 1986) Here, the annual production cycle is characterized by well-defined spring (and sometimes fall) blooms of large diatom species (most larger than 50 microns) whose productivities are limited annually by the rapid utilization of dissolved inorganic nitrogen, phosphorus, and silicon in the euphotic zone (Eslinger et al 2001, Ward 1997) These blooms typically begin in late March and early April in response to a seasonal stabilization of the winter-conditioned deep mixed layer High rates of photosynthesis typically last only four to six weeks (Goering et al 1973) Strong periods of wind, tidal mixing, or both during the bloom can prolong these events by interrupting the conditions of light and stability needed to support plant growth When the phytoplankton bloom is prolonged in this way, its intensity is lessened, but considerably more organic matter is apparently directed into pelagic food webs, rather than sinking to feed seabed consumers (Eslinger et al 2001) Accelerated seasonal warming and freshening of the upper layers in May and June provide increasing stratification that eventually restricts the vertical flux of new nutrients and limits summer primary productivity to very low levels.
 In some years, a fall bloom of diatoms occurs in September and October in response to a deepening wind-mixed layer and enhanced nutrient levels.
-The ecological significance of the fall portion of the pelagic production cycle remains largely undescribed
+The ecological significance of the fall portion of the pelagic production cycle remains largely undescribed.

-In both the ocean and shelf domains, strong seasonal signals occur in standing stocks and estimates of daily and annual rates of production for the phytoplankton and zooplankton Some of the earliest measurements of photosynthesis at OSP placed the annual primary production in the southern part of the Alaska Gyre at about 50 grams of carbon per square meter per year (g C m y) (McAllister 1969), or somewhat lower than the overall world ocean average of 70 g C m $^2$ y $^1$ More recent studies using other techniques, however, have suggested higher annual rates, somewhere between 100 to 170 g C m $^2$ y $^1$ (Welschmeyer et al 1993) Unlike the production cycle over the shelf, the oceanic primary productivity does not produce an identifiable spring/summer plant bloom Instead, the oceanic phytoplankton stock remains at low levels (about 0 3 milligrams [mg] of chlorophyll a m) year-round for reasons discussed above In stark contrast, oceanic stocks of zooplankton (upper 150 m) do exhibit marked seasonality Late winter values of 5 to 20 mg m (wet weight) rise to 100 to 500 mg m-3 in midsummer, when upper-layer populations of large calanoids dominate the standing stock Assuming the zooplankton production is roughly 15% of the oceanic primary productivity (Parsons 1986), annual estimates of zooplankton carbon production estimated from primary productivity range between 8 and 26 g C m Given that the carbon content of an average zooplankter is approximately 45% of the dry weight, and that dry weight is about 15 % of the wet weight (Omori 1969), the carbon production can be converted to estimates of biomass Results from this calculation suggest that between 119 and 385 g of biomass m may be produced each year in the upper layers of the oceanic regime from sources thought to be largely zooplankton
+In both the ocean and shelf domains, strong seasonal signals occur in standing stocks and estimates of daily and annual rates of production for the phytoplankton and zooplankton Some of the earliest measurements of photosynthesis at OSP placed the annual primary production in the southern part of the Alaska Gyre at about 50 grams of carbon per square meter per year (g C m2 y 1) (McAllister 1969), or somewhat lower than the overall world ocean average of 70 g C m 2 y 1 More recent studies using other techniques, however, have suggested higher annual rates, somewhere between 100 to 170 g C m 2 y $^{-1}$ (Welschmeyer et al 1993) Unlike the production cycle over the shelf, the oceanic primary productivity does not produce an identifiable spring/summer plant bloom Instead, the oceanic phytoplankton stock remains at low levels (about 0.3 milligrams [mg] of chloi ophyll $a \,\mathrm{m}^{3}$) year-round for reasons discussed above In stark contrast, oceanic stocks of zooplankton (upper 150 m) do exhibit marked seasonality Late winter values of 5 to 20 mg m3 (wet weight) rise to 100 to 500 mg m3 in mid-summer, when upperlayer populations of large calanoids dominate the standing stock Assuming the zooplankton production is roughly 15 percent of the oceanic primary productivity (Parsons 1986), annual estimates of zooplankton carbon production estimated from primary productivity range between 8 and 26 g C m2 Given that the carbon content of an average zooplankter is approximately 45 percent of the dry weight, and that dry weight is about 15 percent of the wet weight (Omori 1969), the carbon production can be converted to estimates of biomass Results from this calculation suggest that between 119 and 385 g of biomass m2 may be produced each year in the upper layers of the oceanic regime from sources thought to be largely zooplankton